Algebraic cocompleteness and finitary functors: Conclusions and Open problems

 All these results assumed the General Continuum Hypothesis.
 It is an open question what could be proved without this assumption.
+However set-theoretical assumptions cannot be avoided: we have seen that the Continuum Hypothesis is \emph{equivalent} to the algebraic cocompleteness of the category of sets of power at most $\aleph_1$.

-For finitary set functors $F$ with $F\emptyset\ne \emptyset$ we have presented a sharper result: both $\mu F$ and $\nu F$ carry a canonical partial ordering and these two posets have the same conservative $cpo$-completion.
+We have introduced the concept of a precontinuous set functor encompassing all finitary ones, all continuous ones and composites, products and coproducts of those.
+For these functors $F$ with $F\emptyset\ne \emptyset$ we have presented a sharper result: both $\mu F$ and $\nu F$ carry a canonical partial ordering and these two posets have the same ideal $cpo$-completion.
 Moreover, by inverting the algebra structure of $\mu F$ we obtain the coalgebra structure of $\nu F$ as the unique continuous extension.
 In place of posets and $cpo$'s, we have also got the same result for ultrametric spaces and their Cauchy completions.

-For cardinals $\lambda$ of countable cofinality we have proved that the category $\Set_{\leq \lambda}$ is not algebraicly complete, but every endofunctor is finitary.
-The proof used the set-theoretical assumption that no cardinal is measurable.
-It is an open problem whether there are set-theoretical assumptions that would imply the analogous result for other cofinalities $\gamma$ than $\gamma=\aleph_0$.
+For cardinals $\lambda$ of countable cofinality we have proved that the category $\Set_{\leq \lambda}$ is not algebraically complete, but every endofunctor is finitary.
+The proof used the set-theoretical assumption that no cardinal smaller or equal to $\lambda$ is measurable.
+It is an open problem whether there are set-theoretical assumptions that would imply the analogous result for other cofinalities than $\aleph_0$.